npm/npmo-docs/tutorials/load-balancing-with-varnish.md

  }
  ```

 This defines a backend in Varnish called `default`.
-When needs to get content from this backend it will connect to port 8080 on `localhost (127.0.0.1)`.
+When Varnish serves content from this backend, it will connect to port 8080 on `127.0.0.1`.

 Varnish can have several backends defined.
 You can even join several backends together into clusters of backends for load balancing purposes.